-Rental income (units in the purchased dwelling) Signed lease, or estimated gross rent from appraisal if rental units vacant.
-See Rental Income for More Information.
-Include 75% of gross rent in income.
-Rent should be annualized over 12 months.
 Rental income (from other owned property) Exclusions may apply to Home\$tart Buyers.
 Refer to Rental Income section below for details.
 Previous 2 years Individual Income Tax Returns (1040).
 Refer to Schedule E. After April 15 of the current calendar year, this should include the prior year tax return.
 A two-year average of income from rents is preferred.
 Use applicable period if owned less than 2 years.
-If units were acquired in the current year, obtain leases and or appraisal, and calculate from 75% of gross rent.
+If units were acquired in the current year or a tax return has not been filed yet for the previous year, obtain leases and or appraisal, and calculate from 75% of gross rent.
 Other Income: Income earning assets (interest, dividends, capital gains) Previous 2 years Individual Income Tax Returns (1040).
 After April 15 of the current calendar year, this should include the prior year tax return.
 Assets themselves do not need to be documented, only income from assets.
 Interest, dividends, or capital gains less than \$100 annually may be excluded.
-Other Income: Public assistance including temporary aid to needy families, aid to families with dependent children, or general assistance Letters or case management forms from applicable agencies.
-Include the amount of Section 8 vouchers used to pay for monthly mortgage payments.
-Do not include SNAP or LIHEAP benefits.
-Other Income: Government distributions including Native American and Native Alaskan tribal or corporation distributions, and Alaska Permanent Fund (PFD) The prior year tax return or the most recent 1099-Misc.
+Other Income: Government distributions including Native American and Native Alaskan tribal or corporation distributions, and Alaska Permanent Fund (PFD) If the income is taxable provide the prior year tax return or the most recent 1099-Misc.
+Non-taxable provide a letter from the relevant funder to verify the amount of distributions.
 The gross amount of the benefit should be included in annual income.
 Other Income: Recurring cash contributions or gifts Signed letters from donors including the amount and frequency of payment.
 Include only regular payments from persons or organizations outside the household.
 Sporadic contributions or gifts should not be counted in income.
+Unsourced cash deposits noted on bank statements Entries that are \$500 or more must include a letter of explanation from the Buyer for the Bank's review for each item.
+For those items that cannot be sufficiently explained or excluded they will be included in the annual income.

-C. Household Members with No Income
+C. Household Members with No Income or Temporarily Laid Off/Leave of Absence, etc.

-If an adult household member is not employed or receiving income of any kind, they should complete and sign a Certification of Zero Income form.
-The Certification of Zero Income will act as verification that an adult household member has no income to report.
+If an adult household member is not employed or receiving income of any kind, they will certify this on the Household Questionnaire.